simon-paris/Debugger-Operator/README.md

     the gutter of the affected line.
 The cursor is moved to the start of the `debugger` statement.
- * Chrome Inspector - Highlights from the breakpoint location to the end of the line (possibly a bug).
+ * Chrome Inspector - Highlights from the breakpoint location to the end of the line (a bug?).
 Also highlights the entire line in a lighter color.
 The cursor is moved to the start of the `debugger` statement.
  * FireFox Debugger - Highlights the entire line.
 The cursor is placed on the first column of the line.